 If you’re trying to decide whether it’s time to get an inventory management solution, we’re here to help you figure it out.
 If your small business is growing or you’re looking for ways to be more strategic in estimating demand for particular items, using an inventory management systems can help.
 Here are three signs it’s time to up level your inventory management techniques.

-1. You Have a Large Inventory
+1. You have a large inventory

 As you start increasing the amount of data on the spreadsheet, you’ll find the system requires longer processing time.
 With hundreds of columns to track and update, you’ll be faced with an increasingly complex and difficult task.

 However, with a cloud-based inventory management software, you can say goodbye to long loading times.
-It’ll also track the inventory movement and inventory levels of all your SKUs in real time, so you’ll always have the latest inventory numbers at your fingertips.
+It’ll also track the inventory movement and inventory levels of all your SKUs in real time, so you’ll always have the latest inventory figures at your fingertips.

 Moreover, you’re also opening your business to an increased risk of human error by doing manual data entry.
-Finding errors on sheets of numbers and data can be challenging, especially when you’re managing hundreds of products on a slow spreadsheet.
+Finding errors on sheets of figures and data can be challenging, especially when you’re managing hundreds of products on a slow spreadsheet.

 To solve the problem of human error, you may want to look into automating the inventory management process with a cloud-based inventory management software.
-If you’re selling on multiple channels, inventory management software lets you keep an eye on all your sales channels from a single dashboard.
+If you’re selling on multiple channels, good inventory management software lets you keep an eye on all your sales channels from a single dashboard.

 3. You have other software for different aspects of your business